Adellica/git-site/readme.md

 disk.
 The repository's contents will be available as regular URL's, with the first part of the URL-path being a branch/tag.

+The files are read directly from the git repository, no working directory or temporary files are used.

 ## Usage

 ```